BembelBytes/pydiabas/README.md

  ...
 OSError: [WinError 193] %1 is not a valid Win32 application
 ```
-To check if you are using a 32bit python version your can simply check the length of a memory access of any object like this:
+To check if you are using a 32bit Python version your can simply check the length of a memory access of any object like this:
 ```
-# On a 64bit python addresses are 12 characters long
+# On a 64bit Python addresses are 12 characters long
 >>> hex(id(None))
 '0x7fff32736cc8'

-# On a 32bit python addresses are 8 characters long
+# On a 32bit Python addresses are 8 characters long
 >>> hex(id(None))
 '0x607c0340'
 ```